Your views matter to us and we recognise and value everyone who uses Peterborough's children services.

 - Achieve a Volunteer Certificate

 This is a group of parents who meet to share their opinions and ideas about issues that affect them and their families.
-A Forum gives parents the chance to have an input in the way that their local Peterborough City Council delivers its services.
+A Support Group gives parents the chance to have an input in the way that their local Peterborough City Council delivers its services.
 Parents are encouraged to voice their opinions on the delivery of current activities, proposed future activities and any other relevant issues that may arise.

-Who is the Forum for?
+Who is the Support Group for?

 It is for parents and carers of children on a Child in Need Plan or Child Protection Plan.
 No experience is necessary to be involved, just enthusiasm and a commitment of attending meetings.